 What to expect

-On arriving at the clinic, please present all documents to the receptionist.
-A nurse will then admit the dog.
-Once admitted the dog will receive a full health check from the Vet and will be sedated with an injection into the muscle.
-Once the sedation has taken effect the x-rays will be taken and the dog will be woken after the team are satisfied with the x-ray’s quality.
-The process normally lasts less than two hours, however, the effect of sedation is dog dependant and the time taken for the sedation to take effect may vary.
+On arriving at the clinic, please present all documents to our receptionist.
+A nurse will then admit your dog.
+Once admitted, your dog will receive a full health check from the Vet and will be sedated with an injection into the muscle.
+Once the sedation has taken effect the x-rays will be taken by the nursing team and your dog will be woken up after the team are satisfied with the x-ray’s quality.
+The process normally lasts 2 - 3 hours, however, the effect of sedation is dog dependant and the time taken for the sedation to take effect may vary.

-Here at Moy Vets, Michelle Lingard MRCVS offers a unique service and will give owners a prediction of the BVA hip or elbow score before the x-rays are sent away to the British Veterinary Association.
+Here at Moy Vets, Michelle Lingard MRCVS offers a unique service and will give owners a prediction of the BVA hip or elbow score before the x-rays are sent away to the British Veterinary Association, either on the day of the appointment, or later at an agreed time via phone or video call.

 Prices for submission to the BVA for Hip and Elbow scoring can be found on the BVA website.
 Website links to the BVA are used here by kind permission of the BVA.